Chapter One – Rebirth

 “Windows, screen, full,” Ami orders and the windows go from translucent to a faint frost masking the view and illuminating the room in a soft soothing white light.
 “Review and rest,” and with that, I watch them depart.
 The door disappears and reappears, an illusory swish–swish of entry and exit, leaving me standing there staring after them.

 “Lights off, please, and show windows,” I instruct hesitantly and awkwardly.
-The windows become translucent again sending the room black if not for the ambient lights of the city.
+The windows become translucent again sending the room dark if not for the ambient lights of the city.
 I sit on what I assume is the sofa and it conforms to the contours of my body transforming into a bed.
 I pull my feet up and under and lay my head pillowed on my arm and a supple-like headrest emerges underneath it.
 My smartsuit transforms automatically into some sort of short and tank romper that I assume are thirty-sixth century PJs.

 I think of the twinkling paleness of lights and the pale blue glow of a shield in a city on a moon 900 million miles from Earth.